eblasoft/documentation/docs/espocrm-extensions/espocrm-ai/index.md

 ## Overview

-**Ebla AI** supports both of Gemini and OpenAI, a step to bring the power of AI to your EspoCRM.
+**Ebla AI** supports both of Ollama, Gemini and OpenAI, a step to bring the power of AI to your EspoCRM.
 Ebla AI provides a range of AI-driven features, like generating email messages, stream comments suggestions and custom formula functions.
 Enhances communication, lead management, and workflow automation.